-We only presume that the execution of a service requires a resource, not that a shipment needs to be assigned to a single resource for transportation from its origin to its destination.
-As such, a shipment may be transferred from one service/resource to another when travelling on a sequence of services, with each of those services supported by a different resource.
+While resources are necessary to execute services, we do not require that a shipment needs to be assigned to a single resource for transportation from its origin to its destination.
+As such, a shipment may be transferred from one resource to another when travelling on a sequence of services, with each of those services supported by a different resource.
 The rules governing the movements a resource may make during the schedule length can be complex and depend upon what the resource is; for a human resource (say a driver) government agencies (such as the United States Department of Transportation) specify many limits (sometimes called "hours-of-service" regulations) upon what they may do (FMCSA, 2014).
 For example, a driver may drive at most 11 hours a day after 10 consecutive hours off duty (at rest).